101 Best New Home Gifts for Young Adults

 Shop now at Amazon From Amazon

 Some weighted blankets may be too hot to be used in every season.
-However, the Gravity Cooling Blanket features a cooling fabric that wicks away moisture to keep dad cool and comfortable.
+However, the Gravity Cooling Blanket features a cooling fabric that wicks away moisture to provide coolness and comfort.
 The blanket consists of a duvet cover and an inner weighted piece.
-It contains ultra-soft microfibers and distributed weight –the gridded stitching ensures the internal plastic beads are always uniformly distributed.
-The blanket can be used on a bed, but also on a couch or reclining chair.
+It contains ultra-soft microfibers and distributed weight – the gridded stitching ensures the internal plastic beads are always uniformly distributed.
+The blanket can be used on a bed, but I use the one I received to test when lying on the sofa or sitting on a chair.
 The machine-washable blanket is available in gray, navy, and white, and in 15, 20, and 25 pound weights.

 -